wso2-attic/ballerina-integrator/README.md

 ```
 #### Output

-When connecting to the LK sub office, the output will be the "Welcome to WSO2 US head office!" from the US head office.
+When connecting to the LK sub-office, the output will be the "Welcome to WSO2 US head office!" from the US head office.

 ```bash
 < HTTP/1.1 200 OK